Power of patriotism: Chesapeake boy accomplishes goal of inspiring neighborhood to fly American flags

 CHESAPEAKE, Va. - Two months ago, Charlie Hecht set out on a mission to bring more patriotism to his neighborhood.

 He went door-to-door talking to people about what the American Flag means to him and the country.
-After a quick conversation he left them with a letter and headed towards the next house.
+After a quick conversation, he left them with a letter and headed towards the next house.

 However, the letter was more than just words on a sheet of paper.
 If you brought the note to the local Lowe's, you could buy an American Flag for a discounted price.

-Fast forward to date and American Flag’s have popped up around the neighborhood.
-Families were inspired by Charlie’s message and took initiative to hang a flag in front of their homes.
+Fast forward to today, and American Flags have popped up around the neighborhood.
+Families were inspired by Charlie's message and took initiative to hang flags in front of their homes.

-“I think 99% of the houses have American Flags on them now, it’s amazing,” Charlie said with a big smile on his face.
-“It feels really good, honestly, to know I’ve done something in my neighborhood for the better cause.”
+"I think 99% of the houses have American Flags on them now.
+It's amazing," Charlie said with a big smile on his face.
+"It feels really good, honestly, to know I've done something in my neighborhood for the better cause."